tohkerwei/duke/docs/README.md

 ## 2. Quick Start

 1. Ensure that you have Java 11 or above installed on your computer
-2. Download the [latest release]
+2. Download the `duke-0.2.0.jar` file [here](https://github.com/tohkerwei/duke/)
-3. the duke release link
+3. Go to the directory that the file is saved at
-4. Enter the command `java -jar duke-0.2.0.jar` and the GUI should appear within a few seconds
+4. Enter the command `java -jar duke-0.2.0.jar` and the task list window will show up

 ## 3. Features